Biden and China’s Xi speak for a second time amid rising tensions

 Trump applied the penalties on Chinese goods with the argument that the pressure would yield an omnibus trade agreement between the United States and China on terms favorable to Washington.
 He reached a preliminary agreement last year but never achieved the larger goal.

 “The political will to overcome tensions in the relationship while forging a productive path on areas of mutual interest, including addressing the pandemic, climate and economic uncertainty, can only be accomplished at this stage by the two leaders talking,” said Myron Brilliant, executive vice president of the U.S. Chamber of Commerce.
 “It’s encouraging but it needs to be reinforced with concrete steps which will be hard but welcomed by the business community.”

 China’s senior political leadership will gather in November in a run-up to a major Communist Party convocation next year that is expected to further cement Xi’s hold on power.

 The Chinese Communist Party has unleashed a dizzying regulatory crackdown in recent months that has touched Chinese business, culture and education.
-Tech titans, movie stars, television offerings and even computer games have all been affected by what the goverment calls “rectification” orders.
+Tech titans, movie stars, television offerings and even computer games have all been affected by what the government calls “rectification” orders.

 Trump spoke admiringly of Xi’s maneuvering to consolidate power indefinitely.
 For his part, Biden has called Xi a smart and savvy opponent.

-David J. Lynch contributed to this article.
+David J. Lynch contributed to this report.